deepikagarg01/AI-Quaranteams/README.md

 The Diagram shows the Human Detection Process
 ![TensorFlow_Diagram](documents/TensorFlow_Diagram.gif)

-###Project RoadMap
+####Project RoadMap
 The RoadMap  defines the timelines and Upcoming Features

-*__Features in Model
+Features in Model
-    *__HeadCount : Calculating the total head count in the targeted area.
-Useful for evacutation in PANIC times *__Mask Indentification : Identifying the people with Mask *__Old Age/Kids Identification : Identifying old age people and kids *__Features in UI
+    *HeadCount : Calculating the total head count in the targeted area.
+Useful for evacutation in PANIC times *Mask Indentification : Identifying the people with Mask *Old Age/Kids Identification : Identifying old age people and kids Features in UI
-    *__Support for IOS Application
+    *Support for IOS Application
-	*__Adding the statistics related to total head count, old Age people and kids *__Integeration of UI with the third party APP's like Google API, Arogya Setu APP
+	*Adding the statistics related to total head count, old Age people and kids *ntegeration of UI with the third party APP's like Google API, Arogya Setu APP

 ![Product_roadMap](documents/Product_RoadMap.gif)